 When mapping out the customer, creating buyer personas for each type of customer helps your client understand their unique needs, goals, and experiences.
 As you know, it’s important to include key insights on age, interests, hobbies, occupation, and other influential details.

-The reason for identifying the buyer personas is that different demographics may follow a different path to purchase with your client.
+The reason for identifying the customer personas is that different demographics may follow a different path to purchase with your client.
 A middle-aged, suburban female may interact with your client’s brand completely differently than a Gen Z, urban male.

 One customer may request more information via an online form or email, while the other might take to social media to pose their questions.